Call now

 What is Crime Scene Cleanup?

 Crime scene cleanup, often called biohazard remediation or forensic cleanup, is the meticulous process of cleaning, sanitizing, and restoring environments subjected to biohazards.
-This could include areas impacted by violent crimes, suicides, unattended deaths, or accidents.
+This could include areas impacted by violent crimes, suicides, unattended deaths, or accidents, and can take place in a variety of locations such as homes, businesses, vehicles, and outdoor spaces.

 Crime scene cleanup is not just about physical cleaning.
 It also involves: